John H. Cox: Early life

-Born John Kaplan, Cox is the son of Priscilla (Pick) and Albert Kaplan.
+Born John Kaplan in Chicago on July 15, 1955, Cox is the son of Priscilla (Pick) and Albert Kaplan.
 He has an older half brother, Michael, from his mother's first marriage.
 Following her divorce from his biological father, his mother married Thomas Cox, a post office supervisor, who adopted him and moved the family to the Chicago suburb of Alsip, Illinois.
 Cox graduated from Harold L. Richards High School in Oak Lawn, Illinois.
 He put himself through college by teaching tennis and earned his B.A. degree from the University of Illinois at Chicago, where he majored in accounting and political science.
 He received his J.D. degree from the Illinois Institute of Technology's Chicago-Kent College of Law at night while working days at Coopers & Lybrand as an accountant.
 He and his first wife, Nancy, divorced.
 He married his second wife, Sarah.
 Cox was raised by a Jewish mother.
 He now practices Catholicism with his family.